This product is no longer in stock

 2) The satellite system used by InReach covers a broader part of the world - just about all of it.
 There are some gaps outside the US with the SPOT coverage

-3) Tracking pings can be sent as frequently as one-minute intervals; it's 10 minutes with the SPOT 2 we carry.
+3) Tracking pings can be sent as frequently as one-minute intervals; it's 5 or 10 minutes with the SPOT models we carry.

 4) Send custom texts on the fly from the field with Inreach; you're not limited to the preset messages prepared in advance online.